Industry is a key sector for GHG mitigation

 “Industrial systems must reduce their GHG emissions drastically in order to meet the 1.5 degree target,” says IETS Chair Thore Berntsson.
 “This is only possible with good knowledge development and, not the least, dissemination of this development between countries and industry types.
 IETS has a key role for this.
 Knowledge transfer and dissemination is a key activity to develop even further within IETS.”

-Thore Berntsson has been involved in the IETS TCP since 2005, being the Chair since 2013 and also before, during the years 2005 to 2009.
+Thore Berntsson has been involved in the IETS TCP as Chair during the years 2005 to 2009 and again since 2013.
 What he considers the most rewarding, working in this collaboration is the networking with all high-level groups in member countries and with IETS delegates, as well as knowledge-sharing between countries and experts.
 Working in the probably broadest of all TCP:s has meant that he has been able to help developing the important understanding of interplay between technologies, system consequences and climate aspects in industrial systems.

 Closing the books on 2018, what was most important?